Ayisha is a dedicated family lawyer who has a background in crime.

-Ayisha has a broad common law practice although her focus is on Family and Crime.
 She has an approachable manner and builds collaborative relationships with her clients offering thoughtful advice and guidance throughout the litigation process.
-Her background in education and MSc in Psychodynamics means her practice lends itself to work with children and vulnerable clients; she has for example represented clients with suicidal ideation and recognised psychiatric disorders.
+Her background in education and MSc in Psychodynamics means her practice lends itself to work with children and vulnerable clients.
+She regularly represents clients with suicidal ideation, learning difficulties and recognised psychiatric disorders.

 Ayisha was recently instructed to attend the High Court on behalf of a father, serving a lengthy prison term for serious sexual assault against his daughter and the rape of his wife, to oppose the Local Authority’s application to remove his party status.
 Flowing from Ayisha’s submissions his party status was merely suspended.

 In private law Ayisha has successfully negotiated settlements in cases where parties had adopted entrenched positions.
-She regularly represents clients in child arrangements hearings, which on occasion include an element of simple international relocation.
 She regularly appears in fact finding and enforcement hearings, appeals, non-molestation and occupation orders.

 Notably Ayisha recently appeared in the Central Family Court representing a father facing serious allegations of rape and domestic violence with an international and cultural element.
 It was alleged the father’s conduct exposed the mother to a risk of honour based violence.
 It was alleged that the father as, a Palestinian refugee who had lived in Lebanon, was seeking to remove his daughter permanently from the jurisdiction without the mother’s consent and possibly by force.
 At PTR Ayisha reduced the original Scott Schedule of six allegations to three and following a contested fact finding hearing no findings were made against her client.
 A CCI was ordered at the end of the fact finding hearing to reintroduce the father to his daughter after four years of contact having been obstructed.